 I am a Fellow of the Royal Society of Chemistry.

-- attitudes to science
+- attitudes and engagement in science

 - evaluation of aspects of curriculum development

 - systematic reviews of research evidence in science education